Skip to Content

 3. Using moist fingers, press into the bottom of a pan.
 Bake until the edges are golden for 20-25 minutes.
 Let it cool completely.

-6. Spread the remaining frosting over the cookie.
-Cut 12 white candy melts in half.
-Press candy melts onto frosting for bunny heads and ears.
+6. Cut 12 white candy melts in half.
+Press whole candy melts (flat side up) into the frosting and 2 half candy melts onto frosting for bunny heads and ears.

 Notes